openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 @endsphinxdirective

-> **NOTE:** This conversion guide is applicable for the 2021.3 release of OpenVINO and that starting from 2021.4
+> **NOTE**: This conversion guide is applicable for the 2021.3 release of OpenVINO and that starting from 2021.4
 > the OpenVINO supports this model out of the box.

 Model Optimizer produces the following error: